Failure to Progess and Prolonged Phases of Labor

 There is much debate in the obstetrics and gynecology communities regarding what is considered a ‘normal’ labor.
 One of the most influential labor curves, the Friedman curve, has been used for upwards of 50 years for helping OB/GYNs monitor the labor process and diagnose potential problems during different stages of labor.
-Recently, some researchers have favored revising the Friedman curve in favor of adopting a wait-and-see approach; this approach is highly controversial as it has the potential to increase rates of birth trauma.
+Recently, some researchers have supported revising the Friedman curve in favor of adopting a wait-and-see approach; this approach is highly controversial as it has the potential to increase rates of birth trauma.

 What Does Labor Look Like?

-The process of labor and delivery is divided into certain generally-recognized stages.
+The process of labor and delivery is divided into generally-recognized stages.
 Each of these stages has certain characteristics that can help evaluate whether labor is progressing normally.
 These stages include:

 - First stage of labor: Begins at the onset of labor until the mother’s cervix is fully dilated